35+ Ideas for a Small Backyard Patio That Will Fit Anywhere You Want

 A nice wooden pergola can be an excellent addition to your patio.
 It will provide a nice rustic look to your backyard.
+You can also, add a light to your pergola to create the right mood for evening gatherings.
 What’s more, if you want your backyard to be a bit more natural, you can plant climbing plants and let them grow all around the pergola.
 They will be a nice focal point in your garden.
 The most common plants are climbing roses, clematis, grape vines, and trumpet vines.
 Make sure to cut them regularly since they grow quite fast.
 If you notice a large number of aphids or mealybugs on leaves, spray them with soapy water to get rid of them.

 Installing a Small Fountain

 The sound of running water can be very relaxing and help you focus while you study or read a book.
 Splashing of the water may even help cool down the backyard on hot summer days.
 You should hire a professional to install the fountain for you since even a small mistake in laying the pipes can make your backyard flooded.
 Before the winter comes, make sure to drain the pipes, because the water expands when it freezes and may puncture the pipes.

 35. Small Backyard Patio Ideas With a Fire Pit

 When your friends and family gather around a fire, you get a nostalgic feeling.
 It feels like you are a kid again, going on a camping trip and having fun in the middle of nowhere.

 A perfect place to have a meal with your family and friends.
 You all can sit around the fire pit and enjoy the warmth of the fire and the aromas of the freshly roasted meat.
 Stone pavement will add a rustic look to the patio while also preventing the fire from spreading to the rest of the backyard.